Developing a new generation of nurse leaders to transform America’s health care system

 Denise Scala has been working in grant administration for the past 30 years at the University of Pennsylvania.
 Her focus has been both pre award and post award administration within the School of Nursing.
 She has responsibility for finance, compliance, training, and reporting for specific faculty.
 Scala has participated on committees to enhance compliance and electronic research administration.
 She is currently the treasurer for the Delaware Valley Chapter of the Society of Research Administrators.
 She is a certified Research Administrator who is required to take continuing education seminars and/or present topics of interest in this changing field.

-Amanda Bastelica Rutkowski graduated with a BA in English from Rutgers University in 2010.
+Amanda Bastelica graduated with an MPA from the University of Pennsylvania in 2020.
 She took the role of administrative coordinator of the Future of Nursing Scholars program in the fall of 2013.
-She has a background in academic publishing and was previously employed as a productioneditor at a publishing company in Philadelphia.
+She has a background in academic publishing and was previously employed as a production editor at a publishing company in Philadelphia.